paul-ollis/vpe-demos/README.rst

     Currently this just contains a simple buffer switcher.

 toys
     Scripts that are basically toys.

-    Currently this just contains a Tower of Hanoi animation.
+See toys/README.rst for more details.

 align
     This provides an example that is structured as a VPE managed plugin.